sagemath/trac_to_gh/Issue 483.md

 # Issue 483: follow up to #439 (remote interface with as many hops)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/483

 Original creator: pdehaye